Cream Cheese vs Butter. What’s Healthier?

 Additionally, whole milk has 7.6 g of protein per 8 ounces, and cream cheese has 13.6 g of protein.
 However, whole milk only has 145 calories per 8 ounces and standard cream cheese has 776 calories per 8 ounces.
 But then, who on earth would ever eat an entire 8-ounce block of cream cheese?

 We make our own full-fat cream cheese on the farm during seasons when we’re drowning in raw cow milk.
-If you want to learn how to make your own cream cheese, read this post!
+If you want to learn how to make your own cream cheese, I wrote an easy tutorial.
 It’s such a delicious and simple process.
-Just a few minutes of work is all you need!
+Just a few minutes of work is all you need.

 When you make your own cream cheese, you get to control the recipe.
 Unless you have a full lab analysis of your raw milk cream cheese, you don’t really know what the exact nutrition measurements are.
 Each cow is different, and seasonally, her milk is also different.